vidushiTPG/test-automation/REQUIREMENT.md

 ## 📚 Documentation to be Provided
 - `REQUIREMENT.md` for general feature explanation - in progress
-- `README.md` for setup and usage - Not yet started
+- `README.md` for setup and usage - Done
 - `CONTRIBUTING.md` for contribution guidelines - Not yet started
 - `docs/` folder for: - Not yet started
   - Framework architecture